-As discussed in my earlier assignment, some neurobiologists believe that our aesthetic and emotional reactions to art and nature is in major part based in hard wired neurological reactions to basic qualities.
+As discussed in my earlier papers on Renoir, Kandinsky and the article on neuroaesthics, some neurobiologists believe that our aesthetic and emotional reactions to art and nature is in major part based in hard wired neurological reactions to basic qualities.
 The viewer’s wonder, awe and attracted attention at the novelty of the above image is natural and evolutionary, as is the emotional pleasingness of the symmetry, colors and ‘texture.’
 The neurobiologists would say it is natural that the simple, balanced milk drop photo is more aesthetically pleasing than the dark, muddled 1959 photo.

 While it was a scientific device for Edgerton, other photographers intentionally used his high speed techniques for artistic purposes.
 Famed Life magazine photographer Gjon Mili was the first photographer to use the techniques for aesthetic purposes.
 All modern art photographers who use flashes have Edgerton to thank.